Blendify/blender-manual/blender_docs/manual/game_engine/logic/sensors/common_options.rst

    If this is set, the connected controllers will be triggered as long as the sensor's state is negative.
    The sensor will trigger with the delay (see parameter: frequency) of the sensor. |false-button|
 Freq
-   Despite it is name "Frequency", this parameter sets the delay between repeated triggers, measured in frames (also known as logic ticks).
+   Despite its name "Frequency", this parameter sets the delay between repeated triggers, measured in frames (also known as logic ticks).
 The default value is 0 and it means no delay.
    It is only used at least one of the level triggering parameters are enabled.

    Raising the value of *freq* is a good way for saving performance costs by avoiding to execute controllers or activate actuators more often than necessary.

-   Examples: (Assuming the default frame rate with a frequency of 60 Hz (60 frames per second)).
+   Examples: (assuming the default frame rate with a frequency of 60 Hz (60 frames per second)).

 .. list-table::
    :header-rows: 1